Mineral oil vs synthetic oil, what is the actual difference?

 Emissions regulations play a part.
-Because synthetic oils give less resistance emission are lower.
+Because synthetic oils give less resistance so emissions are lower.

 All oil is made from “base stocks” and these come in 3 grades.
 Groups 1 & 2 are distilled crude oil.
 Group 3 is even purer than groups 1 & 2 but still comes from crude oil.

 Groups 4 & 5 are man made chemical compounds.

 80-90% of engine oil comes from base stock.
 The rest is additives to enhance the oil, for example cleaning additives and additives which reduce acidity.